 After a long walk along one of San Sebastian’s beaches, cooling our feet off in the warm water lapping the sand, we drove over to the football stadium to see Bon Jovi.
 The boys didn’t disappoint, despite it being the end of a very lengthy tour, belting out 27 songs from their repertoire with gusto.
 I did however think that in the big screen close ups they looked tired, too many nights with the Diamond VIP circle perhaps?

 Saturday heralded the main event and we were handily poised to soak up the pre-race atmosphere which is very relaxed and familiar, not at all like the Tour de France.
 The event is obviously well supported by the Basque riders who earned the loud, vocal support of the crowd.
 Equally well received were such luminaries as Sylvain Chavanel, Frank Schleck and Philippe Gilbert.
-This is an event typically won by an in form rider off the back of the Tour and merry go round of criteriums.
+This is an event typically won by an in form rider off the back of the Tour de France and merry go round of criteriums.
 Indeed, Phil Gil had flown in on a private jet in the early hours.
 Nonetheless, he looked as fresh as a daisy and once the orange led peloton had reeled in the early escapees, Sammy Sanchez launched his offensive to escape from the Belgian flag clad Walloon.

 While we’re heading back to the Basque country in early September to watch the stages of the Vuelta near Bilbao, I am already plotting my return to San Sebastian next year.
 I am hoping to combine the Tour of the Basque Country (early April) with a cookery course in Basque cuisine.
 As a consequence, I have been trying my hand at a few words in Basque.
 I just need the Basque made simple or Basque for idiots course, then I’ll be all set.